 - Toss meat and liquids: Toss the shredded meat with the reduced liquids until the meat is well coated.
 Season with additional salt and pepper if needed.

-- Broil: Line a sheet pan with foil, then place a wire rack on top of the sheet pan.
-Line the meat across the wire rack (it will take up most of the rack).
-Then place on the middle rack in the oven and broil for 4-7 minutes, or until the edges are golden and crispy but not burned.
+- Broil: Line a baking sheet with foil, then place a wire rack on top of the sheet pan.
+Spread the meat across the wire rack, then broil on the middle rack in the oven for 4-7 minutes, or until the edges are golden and crispy.
 Flip the meat and broil again for 4-7 minutes.

-Dutch Oven Carnitas make some of the best tacos, burritos, and Mexican bowls you’ll ever have.
-They’re also really tasty on nachos, in chimichangas, and in loaded quesadillas.
-If you’re looking for some good sides, try serving them with this cilantro lime rice, pineapple lime rice, or these refried beans.
-Then add some of this Pineapple Habanero Salsa for a spicy kick.
+Try serving them with this cilantro lime rice, pineapple lime rice, or these refried beans.
+Then add some of this Pineapple Habanero Salsa or this Street Taco Sauce for a spicy kick.

 👨👩👧👦 For a crowd

-Carnitas freeze really well or can be made ahead and stored in the fridge.
-So that makes them EXCELLENT for serving a crowd.
-Just follow the make-ahead or freezer instructions below.
-Note that if you are making a double or triple recipe, you will need a larger pot or two pots (a 6.5 qt pot will fit a max of 1.5 recipes).
+Pork carnitas are simple to serve to a crowd because you can make them ahead or freeze them.
+See my notes for that in the FAQ section.
+If you are making a double or triple recipe, you will need a larger Dutch oven or two pots (a 6.5 qt pot will fit a max of 1.5 recipes).

-To adapt dutch oven carnitas for a crockpot, add the ingredients to the slow cooker instead, making sure to only add enough liquid to just cover the meat (it may be slightly more or less liquid than originally called for).
-Then cook on LOW for 6-8 hours, or until the meat shreds easily when prodded with a fork.
+To make slow cooker pork carnitas, add the ingredients to the Crock Pot, adding only enough water to just cover the meat (it may be different than originally called for).
+Cook on LOW for 6-8 hours, or until the meat shreds easily when prodded with a fork.

 Discard the bay leaves, then remove the meat and shred it on a cutting board.
 To reduce the sauce, just pour the liquids from the slow cooker into a pot on the stove and simmer as directed in the recipe card.
 From this point, continue with the recipe as written.

 Definitely!
-You can make these up to the point of broiling.
-Shred the meat, mix it with the reduced sauce, then store in a zipper bag or container in the fridge for up to 3 days.
-When ready to eat, spread the meat onto a wire rack as directed.
-Heat in a 350° oven until warm (about 10-20 minutes depending on how much you are reheating).
-Once warm, broil as directed to get the edges nice and crispy.
+Cook and shred the meat as directed, then reduce the braising liquid.
+Combine the shredded meat and sauce, but skip the broiling.
+Store in the fridge for up to 3 days.
+When ready to eat, spread the meat onto a wire rack.
+Heat in a 350° oven until warm (about 10-20 minutes).
+Once warm, broil as directed to get the edges crispy.

-If you are taking the time to make pork carnitas, you might as well make extra and freeze it!
-Cook and shred the meat as directed, then reduce the sauce.
+Yes!
+Cook and shred the meat as directed, then reduce the braising liquid.
 Combine the shredded meat and sauce, but skip the broiling.
 Freeze the meat just like that for up to 3 months.

 When ready to eat, thaw overnight in the fridge or on the counter until thaw.
-Spread on a wire rack as directed and heat in a 350° oven until warm (about 10-20 minutes depending on how much you are reheating).
+Spread on a wire rack as directed and heat in a 350° oven until warm (about 10-20 minutes).
 Once warm, broil as directed to get the edges crispy.
-Then serve and enjoy!

 👨🏼🍳 Tips & Tricks

-- Cut the cubes of meat into equal sizes.
-It doesn’t have to be perfect, but they should be similar so that they cook evenly.
+- Cut the cubes of meat into equal sizes so they cook evenly.

 - Pork butt rarely comes in exactly the right size… if yours is just a little too large, just add a sprinkle of extra spices and a bit more water until it covers the meat.
 It doesn’t have to be exact - this recipe is very forgiving!